josephrexme/frontend-heroes/README.md

 > The heroes that inspire us are the ones in which we see a glimpse of our own potential.<br>
 >  --  Alexander Den Heijer

-Curated list of blogs and newsletters by frontend coders.
+Curated list of awesome resources by frontend coders.

 ## Newsletters
 - [UI Animation Newsletter](http://uianimationnewsletter.com) - [Val Head](http://valhead.com)